ml5js/ml5-website-v02-docsify/docs/README.md

 </html>
 ```

+Find the next step [here](/?id=try-ml5js-locally-2)!

 ## Prepare Image Assets For Your First Sketch {docsify-ignore}
 If you've arrived here, we assume you've imported ml5.js library to your project.
-Now, no matter you are trying ml5.js online or locally, let's prepare the image assets we will be using soon.
+Now, let's prepare the image assets we will be using soon.

 ### Try Ml5.js Online
 Open the **Sketch Files** folder by clicking the arrow **'>'** at the top left corner of the p5.js editor.